datumorphism/datumorphism.github.io/content/blog/ruthless/beer-and-life-expectancy.md

 published: true
 ---

+{{< message class="warning" >}}
-**This is a post of no analysis at all.
-Everything in this post is meant for fun.**
+This is a joke.
+Everything in this post is meant for fun.
+{{< /message >}}

-I moved to Germany a few weeks ago and one of the most astonishing things I noticed is that everyone is drinking so much.
-Yet the life expectance of Germany is pretty high.
-So I performed this "analysis" for fun.
+I moved to Germany a few weeks ago.
+One of the most interesting things here is beer.
+People are drinking so much, yet the life expectance of Germany is pretty high.
+So I came up with this broken joke "analysis" for fun.

 {{< figure src="../assets/ruthless/beer-life-expectancy.png" caption="Life expectancy vs beer consumption (L) per capita per year.
 Data obtained from [wikipediaList of countries by life expectancy](https://en.wikipedia.org/wiki/List_of_countries_by_life_expectancy) and [List of countries by beer consumption per capita](https://en.wikipedia.org/wiki/List_of_countries_by_beer_consumption_per_capita)." >}}

 As you might be curious about the life expectancy vs the life expectancy, I also made one plot about it.